Ruby Frost: Singles

 Ruby released "Water to Ice" in New Zealand in April 2012.
 The single was playlisted by New Zealand mainstream radio stations The Edge and ZM, and peaked at #3 in The Official New Zealand Music Chart's NZ Singles category.
 The single's video clip was directed by Joel Kefali and Campbell Smith of Special Problems, and was featured on the frontpage of Vimeo as a Staff Pick on 8 August.

 Her next single "Young" was released in New Zealand in September 2012, with a video clip made by Sam Kristofski.
 Home Brew Crew remixed the song, and it charted in The Edge's Fat 40 for two months, sparking off a national house party tour that the radio station sponsored (along with Vodafone and Glassons).

 Ruby was also featured on the Flight of the Conchords single "Feel Inside", which was released to raise money for the children's charity Cure Kids.

 In 2013, Ruby co-wrote 'The Wire', the second single on David Dallas's album "Falling into Place".
 She also sang guest vocals on his song 'The Gate'.

 In 2014, she released her first single from her time in Stockholm - "Comeback Queen".

-In May 2018, the Manuwatu Standard reported that Frost is still working on a second studio album.
+In May 2018, the Manawatū Standard reported that Frost is still working on a second studio album.